 - Catherine O'Hara

 O'Hara hardly needs a description -- the woman is one of the funniest actors that ever graced the big screen.
 She's in so many movies they're hard to count, but we loved her in "Beetlejuice," "Where the Wild Things Are," and her more serious turn as Mom in "Home Alone."
-Her most recent performance was the mother in "Frankenweenie."
+We had a blast watching her as the stoned/drunk mother in "The Right Kind of Wrong."

 - Dan Aykroyd

-OK, so we're probably never going to get "Ghostbusters 3," but at least he's got "Yogi Bear" to fall back on.
+OK, so we're still waiting on "Ghostbusters 3," but at least we've got "Yogi Bear" to fall back on.
 When he's not busy selling his brand of Crystal Head Vodka, he's planning on writing a new big-screen team-up with former "SNL" castmate Chevy Chase.

 - Eugene Levy